puppetlabs/puppet-docs/source/pe/3.7/install_windows.markdown

 * `Automatic` means that the Puppet agent will start with windows and be running all the time in the background.
 This is the what you would choose when you want to run Puppet with a master.
 * `Manual` means that the agent will start up only when it is started in the services console or through `net start` on the command line.
 Typically this used in advanced usages of Puppet.
 * `Disabled` means that the agent will be installed but disabled and will not be able to start in the services console (unless you change the start up type in the services console first).
-This is desirable when you want to install puppet but you only want to invoke it as you specify and not use it with a master.
+This is desirable when you want to install Puppet but you only want to invoke it as you specify and not use it with a master.

 ### Agent Account